Product » A free email server for Windows and Linux » Knowledge Base

-Connect to the Admin Console
+- Connect to the Admin Console

-Click the Configure link for SMTP Proxy.
+- Click the Configure link for SMTP Proxy.
 Click here for a screen shot

-Click the Save button
+- Click the Save button

-Now click the Configure link for the normal SMTP server.
+- Now click the Configure link for the normal SMTP server.
 Click here for a screen shot.

-Click the Domain Configuration tab.
+- Click the Domain Configuration tab.

-Add domains belonging to your company.
+- Add domains belonging to your company.
 Put the internal IP address of your downstream server (the one that gets emails after Xeams

 - Click on the Basic Configuration tab

-Enable the server if needed and change the port to 25.
+- Enable the server if needed and change the port to 25.